Alp4ga/SQA_Assignment_1/Handbook.md

 Since you cannot just pick a skill and multiply it by the amount of times it is required and then sell it to your boss or your client, you have to find a way to estimate every task and minimizing the margin of error.

 The idea is that the more time you spend on the estimation, the more accurate it will be.
 But then, if you spend too much time on it, then it will be more expensive than a poorly accurate estimation.
 We have to find the right balance on time estimation, practice is the key here.
-When it comes to the technic and how to foresee the time estimation, it pretty much always come down to experience.
+When it comes to the technique and how to foresee the time estimation, it pretty much always come down to experience.
 First solution is to use your own experience, try to keep track of the time spent on similar tasks so you can use this data to be the most accurate possible in the future.
 In the case of a new technology, or a new technology stack, don't take the risk, take time to identify the problems and study them correctly, doing a POC could also be a solution.
 Another way to solve this problem, or a way to be more accurate, is to ask an expert or a colleague, so he will be able to help you and comment on your decisions.